Dog-Friendly Hunter Valley, NSW: Visiting with a Dog

 Small pets are allowed at Wine Country Tourist Park

 Ingenia Holidays Hunter Valley has both pet-friendly sites and cabins available, with no mention of black-out dates.
 Generally only one pet is permitted per booking, unless you receive prior approval.
-If staying in a cabin, bring your pet’s bedding, otherwise an additional $200 cleaning fee applies.
+If staying in a cabin, an additional cleaning fee of $15 per night applies.
 Confirm which cabins are pet-friendly before booking.

 Head Next To